 As you can see, this is a very simple schedule.
-It's meant to be.
+It's meant to me.
 We don't want to overschedule the children.
 There needs to be lots of time for them to explore and learn on their own.

-If you are doing any of our Celebration Education grade school classes, you are involved in a theme.
+If you are doing any of our Celebration Education classes, you are involved in a theme.
 Each week is a different topic, based on the theme.
 We aim to introduce the topic to students through fun, hands-on activities.
 Our hope is that students will take an interest in the topic and want to know more about it.
 We provide to the students a list of project-style activities that they can do to follow up on the topic.
 The weekly list is posted on our blog.

 We encourage students to spend time improving their strengths.
 These tend to be things that they take extra interest in.
 It might be improving a talent, taking special interest classes, or making something of their own design.

 Adventure comes in many forms.
-It can be field trips, experiments, and exploration.
+It can be field trips, experiments and exploration.
 This provides more opportunities for children to learn through their curiosities.

-Because reading, writing, and math are the school subjects that are most valuable to us, there's a space to track each day that these skills are used.
-Reading and writing tend to be a natural part of learning and exploring topics, but math is harder to integrate into the subject.
+Because reading, writing, and math are the school subjects that are most valuable to us, I provided a space to track each day that these skills are used.
+Reading and writing tend to be a part of learning and exploring topics, but math is harder to integrate into the subject.
 You may want to use a curriculum for math activities, but remember that you do not need to make sure that every math problem is completed.
 Allow your child to move on when she is ready.
 You may want to be on the lookout for resources for fun and/or free math resources.